cireuj12/jsproject/README.md

 In Savely, users will be able to :
 * Input their current savings details and see how much they are earning
 * See how much more they can be earning(per month or per year) from other available savings accounts(with links)
-* Interact with the tool and adjust timeframes, amounts and accounts to conform to their situation
+* Interact with the tool and adjust timeframes, amounts and accounts to cater to their situation
 * Shows the national savings account rates and historical data?
-Is this neccesary
 * See what their cost of living is in their city, and see what the additional savings could be used on

 ## Wireframes